Vkale1/assembly_uploader/README.md

   --assembly_study ASSEMBLY_STUDY
                         pre-existing study ID to submit to if available.
-Must exist in the webin account --force               overwrite all existing manifests
+Must exist in the webin account --force               overwrite all existing manifests --private             use flag if your data is private --tpa                 use this flag if the study is a third party assembly.
+Default False
 ```

 #### Step 4: upload assemblies